 The platform that we have taken for granted for so long is an overfilled water balloon.
 This bubble will inevitably burst, along with YouTube’s popularity, leaving millions of content creators without a platform.

 YouTube content creators are facing drastic problems.
 Due to the inherent simplicity of uploading content onto YouTube, anyone and everyone can do it.
 Unfortunately, as media critic and college professor Read Schuchardt says, “Value is a function of scarcity.”

 When everyone uploads constantly on one platform, it decreases the value of each video on the platform.
 This depreciation of video value is similar to the concept of inflation.

 By now, YouTube has grown so large that it has surpassed being a platform.
 Now platform has become a social medium itself.
 Users refer to those who “do YouTube” as “YouTubers”, showing the change from platform to medium.

-However, as a platform, YouTube has inherent boundaries that limit the capabilities of their content creators.
+As a platform, YouTube has inherent boundaries that limit the capabilities of their content creators.
 Unfortunately, for the people aspiring to be famous, succeeding as a YouTuber is harder than being a Hollywood star.
 In fact, according to The Washington Post, the median views per video in 2006 were 10,262.
-Today, however, each video receive closer to 82 views average.
+Today, each video receives closer to 82 views average.
 As more videos are uploaded onto this platform, each video loses it worth.

 Since it’s so simple to upload on YouTube, the number of content creators is constantly increasing.
 Unfortunately, the number of new users is starting to level out.
 At almost one-seventh of the human population, the amount of people joining and uploading on YouTube is flatlining.